vldmrmrv/ES-studies-sample/README.md

 * CME Daily E-mini S&P 500 Futures continuous contract OHLCV 1997-2020

 ## Seasonality Example
 * Seasonality is well known calendar effect in markets worth investigating in case of planning and trading/investing for longer period of time.
 Seasonal patterns are constructed by plotting daily data against calendar or trading days rather than simply averaging daily/weekly/monthly data.
-Such daily data has proven to be far more valuable when looking for consistent and precise entry and exit dates.
+Such daily data has proven to be far more valuable when looking for consistent and precise entries and exits dates.
-* The following chart reflect seasonal trends for SPX index over the period of a ona calendar year.
+* The following chart reflect seasonal trends for SPX index over the period of one calendar year.
 Long term studies tend to survive for decades and as we can see very little changes of long term seasonal trends occured during last 60 years.

 ![SPX year](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/000_seasonality_all/Y%20seasonality.png)

 * Seasonality based on US Presidential cycle (4 years: Election Year, Post-Election Year, Midterm Year, Pre-Election Year).
-First chart is average %change price from 1960 to 2019, second is last election cycle from 2020 to 2023 (because this study is made in November 2023, second chart is not including December 2023 and last week of November).
+First chart is average %change of price from 1960 to 2019, second is the last election cycle from 2020 to 2023 (because this study is made in November 2023, second chart is not including December 2023 and last week of November).
 Based on historical data Midterm year is the weakest one. (x axis - 252 business days, y axis %change)

 ![Pcyc year](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/000_seasonality_all/0XX_pre_cyc_seasonality_1960.png)